Learning Linear Polytree Structural Equation Models: Main Results for Polytree Learning

-In this section, we discuss sample size conditions for the recovery of skeleton and CPDAG under a Gaussian linear polytree model $T=(V, E)$, and the sub-Gaussian case will be discussed in the next section.
+In this section, we discuss sample size conditions for the recovery of skeleton and CPDAG under a Gaussian linear polytree model $T=(V, E)$.
 We first establish a correlation decay property on the polytree skeleton by applying the famous Wright's formula.